Programme Schedule 2024/25

 This course introduces students to design science where many design principles and methods will be reviewed, applied and analysed.
 Students will learn to make connections between design science and other fields, such as engineering, and how principles in design science can be used to advance these fields.
 The class will cover a broad set of design methods such as customer needs analysis, methods in creativity, functional modelling, design for X and design for testing and verification.

-Human Behaviour, Technology and Design (Term 2)
+User Experience: Human Behaviour, Technology and Design (Term 2)

 Human life and technology are intertwined.
 It is difficult for an average person to imagine going through one day without using any technology.
 However, human beings are efficient but imperfect information processors and decision-makers.
 Because of this, human behaviour and decisions are often marked by a systematic departure from logical, rational norms.
 This course examines how technology and design interact with, and change, human behaviour, and how human behaviour redefines the status quo of technology and design.
 For example, the influence of technology use on memory, emotion, and well-being will be examined.
 The influence of human cognitive capacity on technology design will also be included in the course.

-Coding and AI for Human-Centred Design (Term 2)
+Design Ethics (Term 2)

 Management of Design and Technology (Term 3)